ballerina-platform/ballerina-lang/misc/testerina/modules/testerina-core/src/main/ballerina/Module.md

 ### Before and After Suite

 The `BeforeSuite` annotation is used to execute a particular function before the test suite is executed.
-This can be used to setup prerequisites before executing the test suite.
+This can be used to setup the prerequisites before executing the test suite.

 ```ballerina
 @test:BeforeSuite